roloa-2/Cataclysm-DDA_variant/README_en.md

 "ダウンロード" means "download" in japanese.

+There is not curses version currently, only tiles version.

 TODO: make tutorial with graphics

-Extract it, and bring in your own Config, Tileset, Soundpack and Mods file.
+Extract zip file, and bring in your own Config, Tileset, Soundpack and Mods file.

+Execute "Cataclysm-tiles.exe".

 ## About additional mods